Roeeht/Agent_Messiah/docs/VOICE_CALLING_GUIDE.md

 - Check Twilio console → Debugger for TwiML errors
 - Verify TwiML is being generated (check server logs)
-- Ensure AWS Polly voice "Ayelet" is supported in your region
+- If you set `TWILIO_TTS_VOICE`, verify it matches the caller language (e.g. Hebrew voice for `he-IL`)
+- Confirm your webhook response is valid TwiML XML and served as `application/xml`

 ### Speech Not Recognized